fnyamweya/react-17-webpack-5-tailwind-2/README.md

 # react-17-webpack-5-tailwind-2

-Webpack 5 boilerplate with React 17, Tailwind 2, using babel, sass, with a hot dev server and an optimized production build
+React Boilerplate with React 17, Webpack 5 , Tailwind 2, using babel, sass, with a hot dev server and an optimized production build

 ## Installation